-(f) The Company shall be entitled at any time and from time to time to increase the Company's charges for carriage or other services by giving to the Customer not less than 7 days’ prior written notice (such notice may be via email) to accord with increases in relevant costs of the Company's business including but not limited to, fuel, congestion charges, major foreign currency exchange rates fluctuations, licence fees, clearance fees, postal fees, labour or changes to the Service(s) (including changes to transit times).
+(f) The Company shall be entitled at any time and from time to time to increase the Company's charges for carriage or other services by giving to the Customer not less than 7 days' prior written notice (such notice may be via email) to accord with increases in relevant costs of the Company's business including fuel, congestion charges, major foreign currency exchange rates fluctuations, licence fees, clearance fees, postal fees, labour or changes to the Service(s) (including changes to transit times).

 (g) The maximum conveyable length for International Parcels is 1.2m.
 The Company has the right to charge an additional fee or terminate its contract with the Customer if more than 35% of its International Parcels exceed the conveyable length.

-(h) All amounts payable by the Customer are subject to Value Added Tax which shall be charged at the applicable rate.
+(h) All amounts payable by the Customer are subject to Value Added Tax (if applicable) which shall be charged at the applicable rate.

-(i) In the event that the Company pays or agrees to pay to any third party any duty and/or taxes and/or levy in respect of any Customer's goods:
+(i) In the event that the Company pays or agrees to pay to any third party any Duties and Taxes in respect of any Customer's goods:

 (i) the Company shall do so on the sole basis that in doing so it is acting as the Customer's fully authorised agent;

-(ii) whether or not delivery of the goods is made to the Consignee's address, immediately upon receipt of the Company's duty invoice in respect of such duty and/or tax and/or levy the Customer shall settle such duty invoice in full;
+(ii) whether or not delivery of the goods is made to the Delivery Address, immediately upon receipt of the Company's duty invoice in respect of such Duties and Taxes the Customer shall settle such duty invoice in full;

 (iii) in the event of the Customer failing to comply strictly with Condition 9(i)(ii) above, the Company shall be at full liberty to deal with the goods in accordance with Condition 16.